Will Vision Vancouver lose council seat in fall by-election?

 The Green Party or Non-Partisan Association (NPA) are poised to pick up a seat in this fall’s by-election to fill the Vancouver City Council seat vacated by Geoff Meggs, who is now Premier John Horgan’s chief of staff.

-If the by-election were held today, just 17% of decided by-election voters would support a Vision Vancouver candidate, while the Green Party and NPA would compete for plurality support.
+The poll, released for public education, finds that if the by-election were held today, just 17% of decided by-election voters would support a Vision Vancouver candidate.
+The Green Party and NPA would compete for plurality support.
 Declared OneCity candidate Judy Graves would receive about as many votes as a Vision candidate (18%).

 The Green Party is a clear winner with these groups: